edgarcancinoe/edgarcancinoe.github.io/index.md

 - Data cleaning (invalid data and outlier elimination, Gaussian noise addition).
 - Feature engineering and data augmentation (discovered useful relationships in the data and engineered an invalid data recovery strategy).
 - Model tuning and training (implementation of Ridge Regression, Support Vector Regression and a Multi-Layer Perceptron NN).
+- Whole process documentation (The intention to publish the process documentation and results is currently pending, awaiting revision for privacy considerations).

   <small>**Keywords**: regression, multi-layer perceptron, neural network, support vector regression, svr, ridge</small>

 ---